 Read more about accreditation in the detailed Accreditation Guide

-Online Masters in Strategic Communication NO GRE
+Online Master’s in Strategic Communications NO GRE

 Admission to most master’s degree programs requires prospective students to submit official GRE scores.
-However, in some colleges that offer the strategic communication degree, GRE scores are not mandatory or waived under certain conditions.
-Here are some examples of colleges that offer online masters in strategic communication no GRE programs:
+However, in some colleges that offer a strategic communication degree, GRE scores are not mandatory or waived under certain conditions.
+Here are some examples of colleges that offer online masters in strategic communication with no GRE programs:

-1. Westminster College
+• Westminster College[16]

-Westminster College is a private accredited college situated in Salt Lake City, Utah.
+Westminster College is a private accredited college in Salt Lake City, Utah.
 They offer selected graduate courses, undergraduate, and other innovative degree and non-degree programs in liberal arts and professional education.
 The college has a master of strategic communication program that does not require GRE scores for admission.

-2. Lynn University
+• Lynn University[17]

-3. University of Akron
+• University of Akron[18]

-4. National University
+• National University[19]

 The National University is a private institution based in San Diego, California.
 It offers various programs in different streams, and its master of arts in strategic communication does not require GRE scores to be submitted during admission into the program.

-Accelerated Online Master’s Degree in Strategic Communications
+Free Courses for Online Master’s in Strategic Communications Students

 Scholarships